Circle of Care | The Purple Pages | Directory of Resources and Services

 The Reach for the Stars Survivorship Clinic at CCMC emphasizes education for young adults transitioning to managing their health with a goal of medical autonomy and a healthy lifestyle.
 The clinic provides a comprehensive summary of all your treatments, summarized in your web STAR Passport.
 The recommendations for your future surveillance and care will be based on the comprehensive Children’s Oncology Group (COG) CureSearch Healthy Links.

-Books on Surviviorship
+Books on Survivorship

 Unique Opportunities

 A big part of many children’s lives is the experience of camp.
-Perhaps the most well-known camp for children with illnesses is Hole in the Wall, founded by Paul Newman - but there are many others.
+Perhaps the most well-known camp for children with illnesses is Hole in the Wall, founded by Paul Newman but there are many others.
 Your child may now have special needs but there are many wonderful options for both a child dealing with illness, and even for that child’s siblings.

-Some have small fees and many are free to children with cancer.
+Some have small fees, and many are free to children with cancer.

 Camp Mak-a-Dream